k3po/k3po/SPEC.md

 If `X-Sequence-No` header is missing in downstream request, then the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.

 If the sequence number received in `X-Sequence-No` header is out of order or invalid, the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.

-The sequence number is regarded invalid -

-* if it is not a positive integer
-* if the value exceeds 2^53 - 1

-The downstream request is regarded out of order -

-* if the sequence number of first downstream request is NOT an increment of 1 compared to the value specified during [Opening Handshake](#opening-handshake)
-* if the sequence number of a downstream request is NOT an increment of 1 compared to that of preceding downstream request
+Please see [Request Sequencing](#request-sequencing) for details.

 If the `.ki` query parameter is present with value `p`, see [Buffering Proxies](#buffering-proxies) for further server requirements when attaching the downstream.